Jose01000111/Splunk-SOC-Lab/README.md

 - Practice **SOC workflows**, including alert triage and data visualization
 - Document the process for **continuous learning and reference**
 - Maintain a **step-by-step journal** of lab activities for GitHub
+- Troubleshoot **disk space issues** and learn operational problem-solving in Splunk

 ---